Sources: 49ers' Jimmy Garoppolo might be OK for playoffs - NewsBreak

 Related

-Jimmy Garoppolo suffered a broken foot during the San Francisco 49ers’ win over the Miami Dolphins on Sunday, and head coach Kyle Shanahan said after the game that the injury will force the quarterback to miss the remainder of the season.
-That may not be the case, after all.
+When San Francisco 49ers quarterback Jimmy Garoppolo went down to a foot injury early in their game against the Miami Dolphins on Sunday, it did not look good.
+Following San Francisco’s surprising win with rookie seventh-round pick Brock Purdy leading the charge, head coach Kyle Shanahan noted that Garoppolo will have to undergo surgery and miss the remainder of the season.

 49ers Share New Details On Jimmy Garoppolo's Injury, Recovery Timeline